MicrosoftDocs/memdocs/windows-365/nxt/overview.md

 ## Public preview

-Microsoft releases some features in ["public preview"](../public-preview.md). ??To participate, contact your company's Microsoft account team??.
+Microsoft releases some features in ["public preview"](../public-preview.md).
 As part of your participation, you can join the Customer Connections Program and Office hours for the latest updates.

 ## Device capabilities